araskazemi/greenhouse/Identity_Binding.md

 > TODO: Include links to https://elegitimation.se and other resources where we describe the ID-matching service.

-<a name="making-a-binding"></a>
-### 2.1.
-Making a Binding

-> TODO: A short description of the web-service that the user logs in to and makes the binding.
-No details, we just need to mention that such a service exists.

 <a name="eidas-node-queries"></a>
 ### 2.2. eIDAS-node Queries